petrickjerico/tp/docs/DeveloperGuide.md

    * *a1.
 User asks for cancellation of current command.
     Use case ends.

-#### Use case: UC12 view all tasks
+#### Use case: UC12 View all tasks
 **MSS**:
 1. User requests to view all the tasks
 2. StudyBananas shows all the tasks.
 Use case ends

-#### Use case: UC13 view quiz score and past attempt
+#### Use case: UC13 View quiz score and past attempt
 **MSS**:
 1. User requests to <ins> UC03 see all available flashcard sets </ins>
 2. User requests for the score and past attempt of a quiz regarding a flashcard set using a given flashcard set index
-3. StudyBananas shows the score and most recent past attempt for the requested flashcard set Use case ends
+3. StudyBananas shows the score and most recent past attempt for the requested flashcard set.
+   Use case ends

 **Extensions**: